deroverda/recommended-radio-streams/README.md

 # A Curated List of Internet Radio Stations

-Welcome to a curated list of great online radio stations.
-This list features not only my personal favorite stations but also recommendations I've heard are great, spanning genres like electronic, jazz, reggae, classic rock, and more.
-You'll also find suggestions for apps to help you tune in and listen.
-I encourage the community to contribute by sharing their favorite stations, making this list a growing resource for all radio & music enthusiasts.
+A curated list of great online radio stations, featuring personal favorites and recommendations across genres like electronic, jazz, reggae, Lo-Fi, classical, rap, and classic rock.
+It also includes app suggestions to make tuning in simple.
+Contributions are encouraged—share your favorite stations, report broken links, or suggest improvements to help this list become a valuable resource for all music fans.

 ---